CeeLo Green: 2015–present: Heart Blanche

 In January 2015, Green released a concept mixtape with music derived from a variety of TV show theme songs, titled TV on the Radio.
 His next studio album, Heart Blanche, was released on November 6, 2015.
 The lead single, "Robin Williams", named after and dedicated to the actor of the same name, was released on July 17, 2015.

 In December 2016, Green released a new song and video, "F**ck Me I'm Famous", under the alias Gnarly Davidson.
 The artist attended the 59th Grammy Awards in character as Gnarly Davidson, for which he dressed in all gold, complete with a face mask.
 A few days later, he released another new song and video, titled "Jay-Z's Girl".
 The song is a reworking of Rick Springfield's "Jessie's Girl", with lyrics changed to be about his admiration for Jay-Z's wife Beyoncé.
 On July 14, 2017, Green performed at the opening ceremony of the 2017 World Aquatics Championships in Budapest.

-Green has released two singles, "Lead Me" and "Doing It All Together", from his June 2020 album CeeLo Green Is Thomas Callaway.
+Green released two singles, "Lead Me" and "Doing It All Together", in the lead up to his sixth studio album, CeeLo Green Is Thomas Callaway (2020).
 The album title references his legal name.

-On July 12, 2025, Green headlined the ForYouFest at Foxwoods Resort Casino, alongside other TikTok influencers such as Saxquatch, The Boston Deli Boys and Kayla Murphy.
+Green headlined the ForYouFest at Foxwoods Resort Casino on July 12, 2025, performing alongside TikTok influencers such as Saxquatch, The Boston Deli Boys, and Kayla Murphy.
+In March 2026, Green featured on Kanye West's album Bully, providing vocals on its title track.